GlitchMC/Transparency-Odyssey-U/README.md

 Citra:
  - navigate to the mods folder for your game installation (right click > go to mods location)
- - *within* the luma folder, find the romfs folder, and drag and drop to the mods directory.
+ - *within* the luma folder (from the patch download), find the romfs folder.
+Drag and drop to the mods directory.

 For help, suggestions, or to chat -> https://discord.gg/rdq79YG